The 4 Best Dog Litter Boxes: Tested & Evaluated 2023

 2. Buy dog litter

 Dog litter is very similar to cat litter in that it is designed to absorb liquids quickly and reduce odours.
-There is a variety of substrates to choose from.
+There are a variety of substrates to choose from.

 “Dog litter comes in a variety of different forms, such as pellets and clumping clay.
 The most common kind of dog litter is paper pellets made with recycled newspaper...
 This type of dog litter works similarly to cat litter.” - Rebecca Desfosse from PetMD